ppKrauss/certbot-faq/README.md

 ## Install certbot

-Use the form *"I'm using..."* at https://certbot.eff.org
+To install the `certbot` command, that is the *certbot* software, use the online form *"I'm using..."* at https://certbot.eff.org   <br/>Avoid any other site for this instructions, they are updated every time.

 ## Scenario-1